runesmith2013/LogParser/README.md

 This should be a simple matter of installing and starting it, and configuring the application.properties to point to the new URL.

-2. The app looks on the classpath for the sample.json file to read in.
-In a prod system this is likely a parameter to be passed in as a command line arg.